mesosphere/dcos-commons/tools/README.md

 Build/release tools:

-- **[publish_aws.py](#publish_awspy)**: Given a universe template and a set of build artifacts to be uploaded, creates a 'stub universe' package and uploads it along with the provided artifacts to a dev S3 bucket (ideally a directory with expiration configured to 7d or so).
+- **[build_package.sh](#build_packagesh)**: Given a universe template and a set of build artifacts to be uploaded, creates a 'stub universe' package, which is then optionally uploaded along with the provided artifacts to a dev S3 bucket (ideally a directory with expiration configured to 7d or so), or hosted in a local HTTP server.
-- **[publish_http.py](#publish_httppy)**: Given a universe template and a set of build artifacts to be uploaded, creates a 'stub universe' package and hosts it from a local HTTP server along with any provided artifacts.
 - **[release_builder.py](#release_builderpy)**: Given an uploaded stub universe URL and a version string, transfers the artifacts to a more permanent 'release' S3 bucket and creates a PR against [Universe](https://github.com/mesosphere/universe/).

 Misc utilities:

 - **[dcos_login.py](#dcos_loginpy)**: Log into a DC/OS cluster using default/test credentials.
 - **[print_package_tag.py](#print_package_tagpy)**: Return the Git repo SHA for the provided package on the cluster.
-- **[github_update.py](#github_updatepy)**: Update a GitHub PR status with the progress of a build.
-Used by the above scripts, and may be used in your own build scripts to provide a nicer CI experience in PRs.
 - **[universe_builder.py](#universe_builderpy)**: Underlying script which builds a `stub-universe.zip` given the necessary template data (package name, version, upload dir, ...).
 This is called by `publish_aws.py` and `publish_http.py` after autogenerating an upload directory.

 These utilities are designed to be used both in automated CI flows, as well as locally on developer workstations.